Tag Archives: Herman J. Mankiewicz

 Grade: A

-The Wizard of Oz is a magical film and one of my all-time favorites- made in 1939 it still holds up amazingly well and the nuances continue to be admired- especially given the time in which it was made.
-1939 belongs to this film and Gone With the Wind- as both were and are true classics.
+The Wizard of Oz is a magical film and one of my all-time favorites.
+Made in 1939, it still holds up amazingly well, and the nuances continue to be admired, especially given the period in which it was made.
+1939 and Gone With the Wind belong to this film, as both were and are true classics.

 It’s a marvel from start to finish and masterfully artistic.
 How creative to show the first portion in black and white with dusty muted colors, not to mention the astounding twister sequence- done using a stocking.

-Very few films are timeless and this is one of them.
+Very few films are timeless, and this is one of them.

 Oscar Nominations: 1 win-Outstanding Production, Best Song-“Over the Rainbow” (won), Best Art Direction, Best Special Effects